Medically reviewed on Sep 5, 2018

 - Limit your use of caffeine (for example, tea, coffee, cola) and chocolate.
-Use with Midol Complete may cause nervousness, shakiness, and a fast heartbeat.
+Use with Midol Complete (acetaminophen, caffeine, and pyrilamine) may cause nervousness, shakiness, and a fast heartbeat.

 - This medicine may affect certain lab tests.
-Be sure your doctor and lab workers know you use Midol Complete.
+Be sure your doctor and lab workers know you use Midol Complete (acetaminophen, caffeine, and pyrilamine).

 - Use with care in children.
 Talk with the doctor.

-- Do not give this medicine to a child younger than 12 years old without first checking with the doctor.
+- Do not give Midol Complete (acetaminophen, caffeine, and pyrilamine) to a child younger than 12 years old without first checking with the doctor.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
-You will need to talk about the benefits and risks of using Midol Complete while you are pregnant.
+You will need to talk about the benefits and risks of using Midol Complete (acetaminophen, caffeine, and pyrilamine) while you are pregnant.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.